 Ultimate Reconciliation – A Look Back at History

 The second major personality in history contributing to the teaching of ultimate reconciliation was an Italian theologian named Laelius Socinus and his nephew Faustus, who lived in the 16th century.
-Together, they revived the fourth century heresy of Arianism—officially condemned at the council of Nicaea in 325 A.D.—and taught that the trinity was a false doctrine and that Christ was not God.
+Together, they revived the fourth century heresy of Arianism—officially condemned at the council of Nicaea in AD 325—and taught that the Trinity was a false doctrine and that Christ was not God.
 In that sense, they were “Unitarian” in their teaching.

 Ultimate Reconciliation – Understanding God’s Mercy and His Justice

 It is important to understand that the concepts of mercy and justice are understood in a unique fashion in Christianity.
 In every other religion in the world that holds to the idea of a supreme deity, that deity’s mercy is always exercised at the expense of its justice.
 For example, in Islam, Allah may grant mercy to an individual, but it’s always done at the expense of his justice.
 In other words, the offender’s punishment that was properly due him/her is brushed aside so that mercy can be extended.
 Islam’s Allah, and every other deity in every other non-Christian religion of the world, lays aside the requirements of the moral law in order to be merciful.
 Most people would have a major complaint against any human judge who acted in such a fashion.